 It’s not unusual for Dr. Rubin to apply technology in a novel way to address patients’ problems.
 Years ago, he was among the first to see the potential of social media to improve patient care.
 Now thousands of IBD professionals and patients follow him on Twitter where he describes the latest research findings in plain English and calls out insurers and the pharmaceutical industry when they let patients down.
 His distinctive form of advocacy harkens back to a Fellowship in Ethics, which helped him to recognize and take on injustice in healthcare.

 “Recognizing the value of an individual and the commitment that we as a society have to one another is part of who I am, who I like to be and what makes me proud.
 And it’s how I’ve found my voice and why I use that voice on social media.”

 “When you’re taking care of a patient or you have an important issue,” Dr. Rubin said, “you should stick to it and be fierce in your work to alleviate injustice to get patients the care they need.”

 Known as someone who always steps up for patients, this year Dr. Rubin found himself called to provide real-time answers for an IBD community grappling with treatment decisions.
-Within weeks of the pandemic hitting the U.S., Dr. Rubin established himself as a go-to expert on COVID-19 and IBD, authoring more than ten papers, lecturing internationally, and helping peers enact best practices to ensure continuity of care for vulnerable patients – all while maintaining his clinical practice and serving on the front lines of COVID care at his hospital.
+In 2020, within weeks of the pandemic hitting the U.S., Dr. Rubin established himself as a go-to expert on COVID-19 and IBD, authoring more than ten papers, lecturing internationally, and helping peers enact best practices to ensure continuity of care for vulnerable patients – all while maintaining his clinical practice and serving on the front lines of COVID care at his hospital.
 Dr. Rubin sees this type of knowledge sharing as central to his endeavors to improve patient care.